Julius Rosenwald and Booker T. Washington in Fairfax

 Between 1917 and 1932, Julius Rosenwald’s Fund enabled Black communities in Virginia to erect 382 buildings with classrooms.[x]
 While the brick and mortar were subsidized by the philanthropist, local contributions, including matching monies, were equally instrumental.
 Four Rosenwald schools dotted Fairfax County; one of these educational institutions was located near Ox Road (Route 123) and the University Drive entrance to GMU.
 The background story is intriguing.
 In 1922, the all-white School Board referenced in meeting minutes an encounter with a group of “colored people from the Town.”
 This “delegation” brought title to 1.25 acres and an application “for a new building” that “Negro” students and teachers intended to use.
 The Board deliberated with the county’s “Div.
 Supt. . . . [who eventually stipulated] that $900.00 should be secured from the Rosenwald Fund” for a two-room school.[xi]

 By the next year, local Black citizens had secured a grant from the Rosenwald Fund.
 As they prepared for construction in 1925, a segregationist Commonwealth Attorney, Wilson M. Farr (1884-1959), was asked to evaluate the project.[xii]
-He was the son of Richard “Tobe” Ratcliffe Farr II (1845-1892), the late “Superintendent of Public Instruction” for the entire state.
-Richard R. Farr II developed the Commonwealth’s public education system in the late 19th century, with completely separate “white and colored” infrastructure.[xiii]
+He was the son of Richard “Tobe” Ratcliffe Farr II (1845-1892), the late “Superintendent of Public Instruction” in Virginia.
+Richard R. Farr II developed the public education system in the late 19th century, with separate “white and colored” infrastructure.[xiii]
 He was a proud Southern "gentleman."
-As a teenager, Richard R. Farr II saddled up the mounted Confederate military (Mosby’s “Partisan” Rangers, Company B) to defend his plantation way of life and widowed slaveholding mother.[xiv]
+As a teenager, Richard R. Farr II enlisted in the mounted Confederate military (Mosby’s “Partisan” Rangers, Company B) to defend his plantation way of life and widowed slaveholding mother.[xiv]

 Wilson Farr did not hold up the project, probably because the planned building was for “colored” pupils.[xvi]
 The two rooms were completed in 1926.
 About three decades later Wilson Farr brought his property title to another (advisory) board regulating educational matters.
 He was finalizing the sale of his (co-owned) 146 acres near the Rosenwald site.
 Wilson Farr had an inkling that he might have a hand in establishing a new branch of the University of Virginia named for George Mason on land that he offered at a steep discount.[xvii]